slurplet/critiqueofpureslurp/_posts/2023-11-23-boring-but-bigger.markdown

 I will continue to explore this idea of balance and doing what you want to do for fun.
 I think that is my goal.

 # *Overhead Press*
-I have always enjoyed lifting heavy things over my head, and I still don’t quite understand why the bench has overtaken the overhead press or even the pull-up as the textbook measure of upper-body strength^^.
+I have always enjoyed lifting heavy things over my head, and I still don’t quite understand why the bench has overtaken the overhead press or even the pull-up as the textbook measure of upper-body strength^.
 Due to the fact that I work out in the basement, I have to stand on my knees and pick the bar up to the starting position.
 Doing this with a heavy barbell isn’t that straightforward especially if you don’t train the movement: In my 145lb PR, getting the bar to the start position was actually much harder than pressing it.